LS-Lab/Coq-dL/README.md

 ------------------------

-* Our formalization compiles with Coq 8.5pl2 (I've been told it works with 8.5pl1 too), which you can get through opam.
+* Our formalization compiles with Coq 8.7.1, which you can get through opam.
 [Here](https://opam.ocaml.org/doc/Usage.html)'s how to get started with opam.
-We're using opam version 1.2.2 and we're using OCaml version 4.03.0.
+We're using opam version 1.2.2 and we're using OCaml version 4.06.0.
 You might have to switch the OCaml version in opam, using `opam switch`.
 To get Coq through opam, you have to add the following repository:

     `opam repo add coq-released https://coq.inria.fr/opam/released`